-- (a) provide a consistent separation between the development area on adjacent recreation sites and between development and a road; - (b) provide sufficient site area for open space, service activity and vehicle parking; - (c) provide consistency in the apparent scale, bulk, massing, and proportion of adjacent receation buildings; - (d) provide for the facade of a recreation building to remain the dominant architectural element in the streetscape
+- (a) provide a consistent separation between the development area on adjacent recreation sites and between development and a road; - (b) provide sufficient site area for open space, service activity and vehicle parking; - (c) provide consistency in the apparent scale, bulk, massing, and proportion of adjacent recreation buildings; - (d) provide for the facade of a recreation building to remain the dominant architectural element in the streetscape

-Acc eptable Solutions Performance Criteria A1 P1 A b (a) uilding must be setback from a frontage - not less than 4.5m from a primary frontage; and The setback of a building from a frontage must be - (a) consistent with the streetscape; and (b) not less than 3.0m from any secondary frontage; or (c) not less than and not more than the setbacks for any existing building on each of the immediate adjoining sites;
+· Performance Criteria P1 A bu not less than 4.5m from a primary frontage; and The be - (a) - rack of a building from a frontage must assistent with the streetscape; and (b) not less than 3.0m from any secondary frontage; or not less than and not more than the setbacks for any existing building on each of the immediate adjoining sites; (b) (i) (ii) required by a constraint imposed by - size and shape of the site; orientation and topography of land;

-(d) not less than for any building retained on the site; (b) requ uired l by a constraint imposed by - (i) size and shape of the site; (e) in accordance with any building area shown on a sealed plan; or (ii) orie entation and topography of land; (f) if the site abuts a road shown in the Table to this clause, the setback specified for that road (iii) for angements for a water supply and the drainage and disposal of /age and stormwater; (iv) angements for vehicular or lestrian access; (v) urb requirement of a conservation or an design outcome detailed in a vision in this planning scheme; (vi) a ut tility; or (vii) any lawful and binding requirement - a. by the State or a council or by an entity owned or regulated by the State or a council to acquire or occupy part of the site; or b. an interest protected at law by an easement or other regulation A2 P2 Buil ding height must not be more than 15.0m Buil ding heig ht must - (a) habi itabl a of p e likelihood for overshadowing of a e room or a required minimum private open space in any adjacent ;; (b) and pro e the apparent scale, bulk, massing portion relative to any t building; (c) be c onsi stent with the streetscape; (d) - to the effect of the slope and ion of the site; and (e) • separation between buildings to te impact
+- (d) not less than for any building retained on the site; - (e) in accordance with any building area shown on a sealed plan; or - (f) if the site abuts a road shown in the Table to this clause, the setback specified for that road - (iii) arrangements for a water supply and for the drainage and disposal of sewage and stormwater; - (iv) arrangements for vehicular or pedestrian access; - (v) any requirement of a conservation or urban design outcome detailed in a provision in this planning scheme; - (vi) a utility; or - (vii) any lawful and binding requirement - - a. by the State or a council or by an entity owned or regulated by the State or a council to acquire or occupy part of the site; or - b. an interest protected at law by an easement or other regulation

+Building height must not be more than 15.0m